luogongning/Multi-views-fusion/README.md

 3. submission and statistic

 submission.py is the testing results generation code.

 # Requirements

-Python2.7, Keras
+Python3.5, Keras

 # Training

 python train.py

+# Citation

+@article{luo2018multi,
+  title={Multi-views fusion CNN for left ventricular volumes estimation on cardiac MR images}, author={Luo, Gongning and Dong, Suyu and Wang, Kuanquan and Zuo, Wangmeng and Cao, Shaodong and Zhang, Henggui}, journal={IEEE Transactions on Biomedical Engineering}, volume={65}, number={9}, pages={1924--1934}, year={2018}, publisher={IEEE}
+}
+@inproceedings{luo2016novel,
+  title={A novel left ventricular volumes prediction method based on deep learning network in cardiac MRI}, author={Luo, Gongning and Sun, Guanxiong and Wang, Kuanquan and Dong, Suyu and Zhang, Henggui}, booktitle={2016 Computing in Cardiology Conference (CinC)}, pages={89--92}, year={2016}, organization={IEEE}
+}

-If you have any questions, please do not hesitate to contact with Gongning Luo, email:luogongning@hit.edu.cn
+If you have any questions, please do not hesitate to contact with Gongning Luo, email:luogongning@163.com